2.4 Significant accounting policies

 The Chairman and Managing Director (CMD) of the Company has been identified as the chief operating decision maker for the segment information presented.

-b Foreign currency translation
+b.
+Foreign currency translation

 (i) Functional and presentation currency

 Items included in the financial statements of the Company are measured using the currency of its primary economic environment in which the Company operates ('the functional currency').
-The financial statements are presented in Indian rupees (?), which is the Company's functional and presentation currency.
+The financial statements are presented in Indian rupees (INR), which is the Company's functional and presentation currency.

 (ii) Transactions and translations